Open-Science-Tools/nd2reader/CONTRIBUTING.md

 # Contributing to nd2reader

 We welcome feature proposals and improvements to the library from anyone.
-If you just have an idea, you can open an [issue](https://github.com/jimrybarski/nd2reader/issues) for discussion, or get in touch with Jim Rybarski via email at jim@rybarski.com, or on Twitter at [@jimrybarski](https://twitter.com/jimrybarski).
+If you just have an idea, you can open an [issue](https://github.com/rbnvrw/nd2reader/issues) for discussion, or get in touch with Ruben Verweij.
 If you already wrote some code or made changes, simply open a pull request.

 ## Running and Writing Tests